 Ongoing reforms in electricity market in Georgia positively affecting electricity sales price.

-Strong demand prospects as electricity consumption is expected to grow at least by CAGR 4% over the next 10-15 years on the back of GDP growth and increasing number of penetration of domestic appliances and installed residential and industrial air conditioning systems.
+Strong demand prospects as electricity consumption is expected to grow at least by CAGR 4.5% over the next ten years.